Chinmayee770/bob_hackathon/README.md

  **1.2)Excel Sheets:**
 -  Everything (A,B inputs) wil be converted in Excel format will be stored on **Azure Blob Storage:**.
--  **Reference: On how it will be form data will be converted from azure forms to excel:** [ Azure Form Recognizer](https://medium.com/microsoftazure/extracting-form-data-to-json-excel-pandas-with-azure-form-recognizer-160488a2d11e)
+-  **Reference 1.2: On how it will be form data will be converted from azure forms to excel:** [ Azure Form Recognizer](https://medium.com/microsoftazure/extracting-form-data-to-json-excel-pandas-with-azure-form-recognizer-160488a2d11e)
 - **Azure Functions:**  is triggered when a new file is uploaded to Blob Storage.
 - **Action: taken:** Read the Excel file, preprocess the data, and convert it to SQL database tables.
-- **Reference: On how excel files will be processed into sql for analysis** [Building an Azure Function to Process Excel Files](https://medium.com/@ynskrn54/building-an-azure-function-to-process-excel-files-from-blob-storage-and-store-data-in-azure-sql-312947e21674)
+- **Reference 1.2: On how excel files will be processed into sql for analysis** [Building an Azure Function to Process Excel Files](https://medium.com/@ynskrn54/building-an-azure-function-to-process-excel-files-from-blob-storage-and-store-data-in-azure-sql-312947e21674)

-### 2.Business Loan Approval Process
-- **Verification:** Checks if Financial Ratios, Company Reputation Check Through External Data, and Audit Agency  Verifications  scores meet thresholds as you see  below for detailed explanation
-- **Azure Functions:** Logic is implemented for threshold checks and validation.
-- **Approval:** Final loan approval is given if all checks are satisfactory (input pdfs to input data is verified and final loan is approved).
+### 2 Business Loans thresholds
+- **For approval of business loans we are checking 3 thresholds as follows **

 ### 2.1.
 External Data Integration For Company Reputation Check
 - **Azure Logic Apps:** Automates fetching of news articles related to businesses using a News API.